Flip Graphs of Degree-Bounded (Pseudo-)Triangulations: Point sets in general position

 \section{Point sets in general position}

-In this section we study flip graphs of bounded degree triangulations and pseudo-triangulations of a set $S$ of $n$ points in general position in the plane.
-There are point sets for which every triangulation must have a vertex of degree $n-1$.
-Nevertheless we can ask the following question: If there are two triangulations $T_1$ and $T_2$ of a point set $S$, both of which have maximum vertex degree $k$, is it possible to flip from $T_1$ to $T_2$ while at no time exceeding a vertex degree of $k$?
-For pseudo-triangulations it is know~\cite{kkmsst-tbptp-03} that any point set $S$ in general position has a pseudo-triangulation of maximum vertex degree 5.
-Hence the question arises if there is a $k \geq 5$ such that the flip graph of pseudo-triangulations with maximum vertex degree $k$ is connected.
+In this section we study flip graphs of bounded degree triangulations of a set $S$ of $n$ points in general position in the plane.
+As in Section~\ref{sec:convex}, let $\mathcal{T}_k(S)$ be the set of triangulations of $S$ such that all vertices have degree at most $k$.
+We study the same question as in the convex setting: If there are two triangulations $T_1\in\mathcal{T}_k(S)$ and $T_2\in\mathcal{T}_k(S)$, is it possible to flip from $T_1$ to $T_2$ while at no time exceeding a vertex degree of~$k$?

-For any $k$ there is a point set which has two triangulations $T_1$ and $T_2$ of maximum vertex degree $k$ which cannot be flipped into each other without exceeding a vertex degree of $k$.
-Consider the example for $k = 8$ depicted in Fig.~\ref{fig:triexample1}.
-The shaded parts indicate zigzag triangulations and the dark vertices have degree~8.
-In the left triangulation only edges of the zigzags can be flipped without exceeding vertex degree 8, hence it is impossible to reach the triangulation on the right.
-This example can be easily modified for any constant $k > 3$.
+We can answer this question negatively for any $k$.
+For $k<7$ we know from Section~\ref{sec:convex} that the flip graph of $\mathcal{T}_k(S)$ may be disconnected.
+In the following we show that for any $k\geq 7$ there exists a point set which has two triangulations $T_1\in\mathcal{T}_k(S)$ and $T_2\in\mathcal{T}_k(S)$ which cannot be flipped into each other without exceeding a vertex degree of $k$.
+Consider the example for $k = 8$ depicted in \figurename~\ref{fig:triexample1}.
+The shaded parts represent zigzag triangulations and the dark vertices have degree~8.
+In the left triangulation only edges of the zigzags can be flipped without exceeding vertex degree 8.
+Hence it is impossible to reach the triangulation on the right.
+It is not difficult to obtain similar examples for any $k \geq 7$.